The Effect of Twisted Magnetic Field on the Period Ratio P_1/P_2 of Nonaxisymmetric MHD Waves: Introduction

-Erd\'{e}lyi \& Fedun (2006) studied the wave propagation in a twisted cylindrical magnetic flux tube embedded in an incompressible but also magnetically twisted plasma.
-They found that increasing the external magnetic twist from 0 to 0.3 caused an increase in the normalized periods of sausage MHD waves approximately by 1$-$2$\%$.

-Erd\'{e}lyi \& Carter (2006) used the model of Mikhalyaev \& Solov'ev (2005) but for a fully magnetically twisted configuration consisting of a core, annulus and external region.
-They investigated their analysis by considering magnetic twist just in the annulus, the internal and external regions having straight magnetic field.
-Two modes of oscillations occurred in this configurations; surface and hybrid modes.
-They found that when the magnetic twist is increase the hybrid modes cover a wide range of phase speeds, centered around the annulus, longitudinal Alfv\'{e}n speed for the sausage modes.

-Carter \& Erd\'{e}lyi (2007) investigated the oscillations of a magnetic flux tube configuration consisting of a core, annulus and external region each with straight distinct magnetic field in an incompressible medium.
-They found that there are two surface modes arising for both the sausage and kink modes for the annulus-core model where the monolithic tube has solely one surface mode for the incompressible case.
-Also they showed that the existence and width of an annulus layer has an effect on the phase speeds and periods.

-Carter \& Erd\'{e}lyi (2008) used the model introduced by Erd\'{e}lyi \& Carter (2006) to include the kink modes.
-They found for the set of kink body modes, the twist increase the phase speeds of the modes.
-Also they showed that there are two surface modes for the twisted shell configuration, one due to each surface, where one mode is trapped by the inner tube, the other by the annulus itself.
+The twisted magnetic tubes have been investigated in ample detail by Bennett, Roberts $\&$ Narain (1999) and Carter \& Erd\'{e}lyi (2007, 2008).
+For a good review see Karami \& Barin (2009).

 Ruderman (2007) studied the nonaxisymmetric oscillations of a compressible zero-beta thin twisted magnetic tube surrounded with the straight and homogeneous magnetic field taking the density stratification into account.
-Using the asymptotic analysis he showed that the eigenmodes and eigenfrequencies of the kink and fluting oscillations are described by a classical Sturm$–-$Liouville problem.
+Using the asymptotic analysis he showed that the eigenmodes and the eigenfrequencies of the kink and the fluting oscillations are described by a classical Sturm-Liouville problem.
 The main result of Ruderman (2007), which also has been already obtained by Goossens, Hollweg $\&$ Sakurai (1992), was that the twist does not affect the kink mode.
+Note that in these analytical works, and in the present work, the azimuthal component of the equilibrium magnetic field $B_\phi$ is taken to be proportional to $r$.
+This is essentially because it makes the governing equations easier to solve analytically.
+However, this makes the equilibrium magnetic field a very particular and artificial case study and may be far from reality.
+It may be that more general $B_\phi$ equilibria do affect the kink mode.